chef/chef/DOC_CHANGES.md

 If the DSC resource indicates that it requires a reboot, reboot_action can use the reboot resource to either reboot immediately (:reboot_now) or queue a reboot (:request_reboot).
 The default value of reboot_action is :nothing.

+### `knife bootstrap --ssh-identity-file`

+The --identity-file option to `knife bootstrap` has been deprecated in favor of `knife bootstrap --ssh-identity-file` to better align with other ssh related options.